RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - Letter lost in the mail
           - Not refecived by defendant
     - Displacing the postal acceptance rule
-      - Tallerman & Co Pty Ltd v Nathan’s Merchandise (Vic) Pty Ltd (1957)
+      - Tallerman & Co Pty Ltd v Nathan's Merchandise (Vic) Pty Ltd (1957)
         - The more urgent the case, more important that actual communication of acceptance is necessary
       - Bressan v Squires [1974]
         - Squires granted an option to Bressan to purchase land